FarmDyn/documentation/docs/template/environmental_accounting_module.md

 ```GAMS
 set emCat /GWP,PMFP,TAP,FEP,MEP/;
 ```
-The actual calculation of the emissions is realized in the equation *emissions\_*.
+The actual calculation of the emissions is realised in the equation *emissions\_*.
 The timely resolution allows for reporting of emissions on a monthly basis.
 The different compartments of the equation represent the order of emission accounting by emissions and sources based on Haenel et al. (2018).
-By the use of conditional sameas statements only relevant emissions and sources are activated.
-The different compartments of the equation emissions are presented in the following in their order of appearance:
+Using conditional *sameas* statements only relevant emissions and sources are activated.
+The different compartments of the equation *emissions_* are presented in the following in their order of appearance:

 1. Methane emissions from enteric fermentation

+	Emissions from enteric fermentation are calculated based on the actual feedintake, v_feeduse, measured in gross energy.
+CH4 conversion factors, p_Ym, represent animal specific emission rates for cattle and pig herds.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/env_acc_module.gms GAMS /emissions_[\S\s][^;]*?\.\./ /"entFerm"\)  \)/)
 ```GAMS